 43. Prime contractors

-A person is the “prime contractor” for the transport of dangerous or other goods by road if the person, in conducting a business for or involving the transport of goods by road, undertakes to be responsible, or is responsible, for the transport of the goods by road.
+A person is the prime contractor for the transport of dangerous or other goods by road if the person, in conducting a business for or involving the transport of goods by road, undertakes to be responsible, or is responsible, for the transport of the goods by road.

 44. Rail operators

-A person is a “rail operator” for the transport of dangerous or other goods by rail if the person undertakes to be responsible, or is responsible, for —
+A person is a rail operator for the transport of dangerous or other goods by rail if the person undertakes to be responsible, or is responsible, for —

 (a) the transport of the goods by rail; or